 Laurel Road offers a 0.25% interest rate reduction for enrollment in autopay, as well as some other special programs that include discounts and benefits.
 Any restrictions are subject to change.

 Laurel Road’s referral program offers $400 for each referral that results in a new loan origination.
 Participants may collect a reward for up to 10 referrals per year and are not required to be Laurel Road customers themselves.
+Some of the $400 referral bonus is transferrable to the referred customer.

 Professional Organization Discounts